Registration / Re-registration

 You must report any data entry errors to yourfaculty’s registration office,which will make the corrections.

-I need to provide a valid form of identification.
+I need to provide an official form of identification.
 What documents are accepted?

 Accepted documents: national ID card (front and back), passport, or valid residence permit.

-If you do not have either of these two documents, you will need a driver’s license in a format recognized by the European Union.
+If you do not have either of these two documents, a driver's license in a format recognized by the European Union.
 Documents not accepted: bus pass, train pass, etc.

 I need to provide proof of school, university, or extracurricular liability insurance.
 What is liability insurance or school/university insurance?
 Where can I obtain proof of liability insurance?